 Lonely Planet is right.
 Lately Rotterdam has so much more to offer.
 The city is booming, with new buildings popping up and different projects and initiatives appearing out of nowhere.
 It’s just great.
 Lonely Planet already recommends a lot of places you have to visit.
-Since Rotterdam is our home town, we have some additional recommendations as well.
+Since Rotterdam is our home town, we have some additional recommendations of your visit too.

-During the day you can go shopping at the city center, take a walk at Kralingse Plas – a green recreation area in Rotterdam with a beautiful lake – or go strolling through the Oude Haven.
+During the day you can go shopping in the city center; you can’t miss the Lijnbaan and the Koopgoot.
+When it’s really nice weather, take a walk at Kralingse Plas, which is a green recreation area in Rotterdam with a beautiful lake, ideal for a picknick too.
+Another great option is to take a stroll through the Oude Haven.
 The Oude Haven preserves the oldest part of the Rotterdam harbour; go and take a seat at one of the cafe’s for a drink or check out the Open Lucht Binnenvaart Museum.
 A personal favorite part of Rotterdam is one of the oldest parts of the city; Delfshaven.
 Delfshaven was not bombarded during the WWII, making it a historical part of the city with beautiful old buildings and architecture.

 Rotterdam really stands out in it’s own country because of the modern architecture.
 The bombing during WWII swiped away almost the whole city center – forcing the citizens to build up from scratch.
 This has led to a modern city with endless possibilities.

 You can picture Rotterdam as a small version of New York City.
-The skyline of Rotterdam is amazing – you’ll get the best look at it when you’re standing at the Maasboulevard, which is located along the river the Nieuwe Maas.
-Here you get the most amazing view, especially when the sun is setting or rising.
+The skyline of Rotterdam is amazing and you’ll get the best look at it when you’re standing at the Maasboulevard, which is located along the river the Nieuwe Maas.
+Especially when the sun is setting or rising you can get the best view here.
 You can also get a great view from the top of the Euromast, a 185-meter high tower; the highest tower in the Netherlands that is accessible to the public.
 The Euromast is a great way to see the whole city and is actually a very recognizable in the skyline of Rotterdam.

 The central station of Rotterdam is also worth the try.
 As a tourist you’ll probably visit the central station once during your trip, or maybe even arrive there.
 Accompanied with the Nationale Nederlanden building with the amazing reflections, the central station looks like a dime.
 The inside of the central station is also very large and even contains the biggest LED-screen in Europe.
 When you’re waiting for your train, you can take your time to go for some shopping or to grab something to eat.

-Bakers and Moore not only offers amazing lunch, but also a lot of goods for sweettooths.
+Bakers and Moore not only offers amazing breakfast, but also excellent lunch.
 They have sandwiches, slowjuices and a lot of pastries as well.
-They have this amazing Healthy Raw High Tea; a high tea without sugar, lactose, gluten and is all raw and vegan.
+They offer a lot of options for vegan and even have a Healthy Raw High Tea; a high tea without sugar, lactose, gluten and is all raw and vegan.
 Guilt free snacking!
-For lunch you can also go to other amazing places at Witte de With straat and of course in the city center you’ll bump into enough lunchrooms and great places for a delicious meal.

 Witte de Withstraat doesn’t only have a lot of art galleries, this street also offers restaurants (such as the Bazar), lunch rooms, a hostel, places to drink and even clubs.
 This street basically has everything you are looking for in a citytrip.